ligato/docs/docs/tutorials/07_vpp-connection.md

 ---

 Let's start by creating a reliable connection with VPP.
-The VPP uses [GoVPP][2] as a VPP adapter.
 Add the GoVPPMux plugin to your HelloWorld plugin:
 ```go
 type HelloWorld struct {
 	GoVPPMux govppmux.API